Our main office is located at the Billy Hall, Jr.,

 services and agency referrals are some of the services provided at the main office.
 An

-obtain a written appointment from one of our caseworker.
+obtain a written appointment from one of our caseworkers.

-At the present time Webb County Community Action Agency has six (6)
+At the present time Webb County Community Action Agency has two (2)

 Neighborhood Service Centers/Concilios within the County.
 Office hours are from 8am to 5pm, Mondays thru Fridays.

-Some of the services provided at these centers are intakes for utility assistance, rental assistance, meals, grocery
+Some of the services provided at these centers are intakes for utility assistance, meals, grocery

 bags and bread for distribution to pre-qualified clients and social interaction activities for our neighborhood participants.

 Each caseworker is assigned to one of the six community centers.
 These caseworkers are responsible for providing and